The Casimir-Polder interaction between atoms and hollow-core fibers: Finite temperature corrections

 As in the zero-temperature case, \cref{eq:dielectric-finite-temperature} is not valid for conductors, and would indeed diverge since for this case we have $\Delta_0 \to 0$.
 Similarly to the case of a conducting cylindrical shell at zero temperature, an inspection of \cref{eq:cp-interaction-dimensionless-finite-temperature} reveals that the leading contribution to the Casimir-Polder free energy arises in this case only from the $m=0$ term.
 Here, however, since we are setting $\zeta=0$ from the beginning, $\Delta$ always identically vanishes independent of the type of conductor.
 This leads to a situation which is to some extent similar to that discussed in the previous section: A vanishing $\Delta$ removes all information about the physical parameters that describe the material comprising the cylindrical structure, making it effectively equivalent to a perfect conductor.
 We have indeed that in the thermal regime, no matter which of the material or geometrical parameters we use, the Casimir-Polder free energy for a conductor behaves as (c.p.\ also~\cite{Barash1989})

-\Cref{eq:dielectric-finite-temperature} indicates that the thermal regime washes out the differences between ohmic and superconductor highlighted in the zero temperature case: Since they both effectively behave as a perfect conductor, the influence of the shell thickness on the final outcome is erased.
+\Cref{eq:dielectric-finite-temperature} indicates that the thermal regime washes out the differences between ohmic and non-ohmic conductor highlighted in the zero temperature case: Since they both effectively behave as a perfect conductor, the influence of the shell thickness on the final outcome is erased.
 The interaction scales linearly with $T$ and acquires a logarithmic behavior as a function of $L$ which is similar to that observed at zero temperature in the nonretarded limit (see \cref{eq:superconductor-nonretarded-1}).
+Notice that, given the general expression of the Casimir-Polder free energy at finite temperature in \cref{eq:cp-interaction-finite-temperature}, most of the previous reasoning usually remains valid for other geometries~\cite{Buhmann2012a}.
+Unlike a dielectric, which permits field penetration, a conductor screens its internal structure from the interaction when the atom-object separation significantly exceeds $\lambdabar_{T}$.
+The interaction is then only affected by the geometry of the interface with vacuum, resulting in a logarithmic scaling given in Eq.
+(42) for a cylindrical structure (power-law behaviors are commonly found in other geometries~\cite{Buhmann2012a}).